-Davida Cytron, Middle School Team Coordinator and Math Teacher, earned her B.A. in History and Hebrew from the University of Wisconsin and her Masters in Adolescent Education from Bank Street College.
-Prior to joining the Heilicher faculty in 2007, Davida taught fourth grade at The Bernard Zell Anshe Emet Day School in Chicago.
+Davida Cytron, Middle School Math Teacher and Middle School Coordinator, earned her B.A. in history and Hebrew from the University of Wisconsin and her master's in adolescent education from Bank Street College.
+Prior to joining the Heilicher faculty in 2007, Davida taught fourth grade at the Bernard Zell Anshe Emet Day School in Chicago.
 Davida is also the parent of two Heilicher alumni.
-In her free time Davida enjoys cooking, reading, yoga and amateur mixology.
+In her free time Davida enjoys cooking, reading, yoga, and amateur mixology.

-Annika Graif, M.A.T., Grade 6 General Studies Teacher, earned her B.A. in History with a Religious Studies certificate from the University of Wisconsin and her Master of Arts in Teaching degree from Hamline University.
+Annika Graif, M.A.T., Middle School Social Studies Teacher, earned her B.A. in history with a religious studies certificate from the University of Wisconsin and her Master of Arts in teaching from Hamline University.
 She has taught a variety of grades including fourth, fifth, and middle school social studies.
 No matter the grade or subject, Annika enjoys cultivating students' curiosity, creativity, and love for learning.
 She lives in Minnetonka with her husband and two sons.
-In her free time, Annika enjoys spending time outdoors, traveling and visiting museums
+In her free time, Annika enjoys spending time outdoors, traveling, and visiting museums.

-Morgan Stair, M.A., Academic Council Facilitator and Middle School Language Arts Teacher, joined the Heilicher faculty in 2016.
-He served as seventh and eighth grade Humanities teacher at St. Patrick's School and Language Arts teacher at the Cesar Chavez Preparatory School in Washington, D.C.
-He also taught fifth grade Humanities at Gatson College Preparatory, a KIPP (Knowledge is Power Program) in North Carolina.
-A Knoxville, TN native, Morgan and his wife Elana and have two sons.
+Morgan Stair, M.A., Middle School Language Arts and Science Teacher, joined the Heilicher faculty in 2016.
+He served as Seventh- and Eighth-Grade Humanities Teacher at St. Patrick's School and Language Arts Teacher at the Cesar Chavez Preparatory School in Washington, D.C.
+He also taught fifth-grade humanities at Gatson College Preparatory, a KIPP (Knowledge is Power Program) in North Carolina.
+Morgan is a Knoxville, Tennessee, native, and he and his wife, Elana, have two sons.